 Checking Your Own Driving Licence Information

-The drivers can also check their personal information via DVLA contact number.
+The drivers can also check their personal information via DVLA Customer Service Contact Number.
 By contacting DVLA , the drivers in the UK can have a look at their driving record, disqualifications,check the penalty points and form a licence check code in order to share their driving record with someone else.
 This service is only exclusive for all those who live in England, Scotland and Wales.
 It cannot be used to check the licensing application process.

 In order to check your own driving details, you need to have your driving licence number, you postcode and National Insurance number before you make a call at DVLA number.
 This particular service cannot be used to request information on someone else’s behalf until they have given you the permission to do so.
 If you have created an account, a self-check can be done on Gov.uk website.
 A self check can be done via calling DVLA contact phone number.